4 Tips For Filing Your CGT Return

-Filing a CGT return, however, can be a complicated process, particularly for first timers.
-With over 20 years of experience helping people across Ireland file their CGT returns, our experts have an in-depth understanding of the Irish tax system.
+Filing a CGT return can be a complicated process, particularly for first-timers.
+Our tax experts have over 20 years of experience helping people file their CGT returns in Ireland.
+We have an in-depth understanding of the Irish tax system.

-Here, they have collected a few things you should know as a first time CGT payer in order to help you file and pay correctly.
+Here are a few things you should know as a first-time CGT payer to help you file and pay correctly.

-While the term “disposal” (in the context of Capital Gains Tax) is often equated with the sale of an asset, the Revenue Commissioners actually use the term to refer to a wide range of methods.
-Any transfer of ownership of an asset is considered disposal, including the giving of a gift, the exchange of one asset for another, or receiving compensation or insurance for an asset.
+In the context of CGT, the term “disposal” is often equated with the sale of an asset.
+In practice, the Revenue Commissioners actually use the term to refer to a wide range of methods.
+Any transfer of ownership of an asset is considered disposal.
+This includes giving a gift, exchanging one asset for another, or receiving compensation or insurance for an asset.

 It is important to note that CGT is levied on the gain made from disposing of the asset.
 This means that if you paid €X for a piece of land and disposed of (sold) it for €Y, you are only liable to pay tax on the difference (Y-X).

-While many of our clients come to us for assistance about the disposal of property or shares, these are not the only assets subject to Capital Gains Tax.
+While many of our clients come to us for assistance with the disposal of property or shares, these are not the only assets subject to Capital Gains Tax.
 An asset is any item of value, tangible or intangible, that can be converted into cash.
-This includes things like foreign currency, land, insurance policies, company shares, jewellery, patents and copyrights.
+This includes foreign currency, land, insurance policies, company shares, jewellery, patents and copyrights.

-While there are many different CGT reliefs available to taxpayers, eligibility for many of them is dependent upon individual circumstances.
+While there are many CGT reliefs available, eligibility depends on individual taxpayer’s circumstances.
 The exception to this is the Personal Exemption which exempts the first €1,270 of income gained from CGT for each person, each tax year.

-Other reliefs are dependent upon the type of asset and the circumstances surrounding both ownership and disposal.
-For instance, the Principal Private Residence (PPR) Relief can be claimed against gains made from the disposal of a property that you lived in as your main residence.
-If you also used the property as a place of business, partial relief may be given, proportionate to the amount of the property used.
+Other reliefs depend on the type of asset and the circumstances surrounding both ownership and disposal.
+For example, the Principal Private Residence (PPR) Relief can be claimed against gains made from the disposal of a property that you lived in as your main residence.
+If you also used the property as a place of business, you may receive partial relief, proportionate to the amount of the property used.

-Similarly, you may be exempt from CGT on gains made from the transfer of a site from parent to child, given that the house built on that site is the child’s only or primary residence.
+Similarly, you may be exempt from CGT on gains made from the transfer of a site from parent to child.
+That is if the house built on that site is the child’s only or primary residence.
 In this instance, the property must be one acre or less and be worth no more than €500,000.

 Additional CGT reliefs include: